IBM/node-ibmapm-embed/readme-topics/nodejsdc_icp_apm_server.md

 ## Procedure

-### Deploying the Node.js application by using Microserver Builder with data collector installed
+### Deploying the Node.js application by using Microclimate with data collector installed

 If you deploy the Node.js-based microservices by using IBM Microservice Builder, theNode.js data collector is automatically installed in the microservices so you can start monitoring quickly.